Purse Web Spider: Britain’s Tarantula

 Puss moth siblings on shared aspen leaf

-The puss moth siblings were running out of space on their steadily consumed leaf and occasionally paused to whip their tails furiously at each other.
+The Puss Moth siblings were running out of space on their steadily consumed leaf and occasionally paused to whip their tails furiously at each other.

 Second instar puss moth larva on aspen leaf

-Close-up of 2nd instar puss moth.
+Close-up of 2nd instar Puss Moth.
 The jagged tentacles above the head are very prominent at this stage, unlike in the fully mature larva.

 24 June: 3rd Instar